Shorzinator/CodeBrief/docs/examples/python-projects.md

 # Python Projects Examples

-Comprehensive examples for using ContextCraft with Python projects, from simple scripts to complex applications.
+Comprehensive examples for using codebrief with Python projects, from simple scripts to complex applications.

 ## 🐍 Python Project Types